lseelenbinder/armsim/README.md

 - --gui: (boolean) whether to launch the GUI or not (default: true)
 - --mem: (integer) size of the memory for the simulator in bytes
 - --trace: (boolean) whether or not to output a trace file (always trace.log)
+- --exec: (boolean) with --load will execute the file automatically

 You can also use `2>` to redirect most of the log output, as well.